zhenners/pygame1/README.md

 ```
 NUM_ENEMIES = The number of enemies you want to create *each loop?
 BUFFER_DISTANCE = To control where the enemies start appearing.
 We want some pixel distance for the enemies before they appear into the screen, so that it looks realistic!
 This means we're setting an extra 500 of unseen space to our window width of 400 (400 + 500).
-* draw a box of the extended 500
+* *INSERT PIC: SCREENSHOT OF THIS PART - draw a box of the extended 500

 Step 4: We will create a `list` to hold all the enemies together.
 [Ask why do we need a list to hold them?]